Dispositions of great teaching: Making links to learning

 - Under what circumstances are our dispositions silenced?
 Why?

 - How can we ensure that the dispositions we hold as sacred drive our planning and daily interactions with children?

 Exploring responses to each of these questions will ensure that we do more than simply profess our values, including these in all aspects of our work with children, families and teams.

-Completing Dispositions of great teaching: making links to learning will contribute one hour of PD addressing Standard 6 from the Australian Professional Standards for Teachers and aligns with the NESA criteria for Elective PD.
+Completing Dispositions of great teaching: Making links to learning will contribute one hour of PD addressing the following Australian Professional Standards for Teachers and aligns with the NESA criteria for Elective PD.

-For information regarding teacher registration and accreditation contact the teacher registration board in your state.
+For information regarding teacher registration and accreditation, contact the teacher registration board/institute in your state.